vhaghani26/epigenerator/README.md

 * Ewels P, Magnusson M, Lundin S, Käller M. MultiQC: summarize analysis results for multiple tools and samples in a single report.
 Bioinformatics, 2016. doi: [10.1093/bioinformatics/btw354](https://doi.org/10.1093/bioinformatics/btw354)

-* Haghani V, **Mouat J pending**.
-2023.
+* Haghani V, Mouat J. 2023.
 Epigenerator.
 GitHub. https://github.com/vhaghani26/epigenerator.

 If you are using `Comethyl`, also make sure to cite the following: